Bootstrap for Finite N Lattice Yang-Mills Theory: Bootstrap procedure

 \subsection{Initiate the bootstrap}

 The bootstrap of the one-matrix model \eqref{eq: onematrixsun} is straightforwardly implemented.
-Here, we use the SU(3) scenario of \eqref{eq: onematrixsun} as an example\footnote{In Appendix~\ref{app: moreboot}, we also present the bootstrap results for SU(2), U(2), and U($\infty$).}.
+Here, we present the SU(3) case of equation \eqref{eq: onematrixsun} as an example\footnote{In Appendix~\ref{app: moreboot}, we also present the bootstrap results for SU(2), U(2), and U($\infty$).}.
 The fundamental components are already summarized in Section~\ref{sec: loopeq} and Section~\ref{sec: positivity}.
 The set of loop equations combines those from \eqref{eq: su3toyloopeq} with the trace identities from \eqref{eq: su3tracetoy}.
 To solve this system, the \textbf{Reduce} function in Mathematica is employed, revealing that all double-trace variables are linear functions of two variables: $\langle\Tr U\rangle$ and $\langle\Tr U\Tr U^\dagger\rangle$.

 Concerning the positivity condition, as exemplified in \eqref{eq: toypossu3}, it arises from the inner product of double trace operators \(U^m_{a_1b_1} U^n_{a_2b_2}\).
 We truncate the space of operators such that \(|m| + |n| \leq \Lambda\)\footnote{The positivity condition \eqref{eq: toypossu3} corresponds to \(\Lambda=1\).}.
 Increasing \(\Lambda\) yields progressively tighter dynamical bounds on the observables.